-- Proper licensing obtained by researchers - Proper storage and security arrangements - Accuracy, completeness, and timeliness of all records and inventories - Correction of deficiencies found during previous inspections - Procedures for use and disposal of controlled substances inspection.
+- Proper licensing obtained by researchers.

+- Proper storage and security arrangements.

+- Accuracy, completeness, and timeliness of all records and inventories.

+- Correction of deficiencies found during previous inspections. - Procedures for use and disposal of controlled substances.

+If major discrepancies are found, EHS will re-inspect the area immediately, in accordance with UCF Policy 3-122.
+The registrant must correct all other discrepancies found within 30 days of the initial inspection.
 Any suspected potential for criminal activity will be reported to the UCF Police Department.

-If discrepancies are found, EHS will re-inspect the area after 7 days, in accordance with UCF Policy 3-122.
-The registrant must correct all discrepancies found within 30 days of the initial